knikos/cnr-sandbox/examples/k8s/README.md

 To allow for stateful applications, the **Operator** pattern has been introduced into the kubernetes world [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

-This means that in order to successfully run an avalanchego network with this network runner tool on kubernetes, a "domain-specific" implementation of the pattern is required.
+This means that in order to successfully run an caminogo network with this network runner tool on kubernetes, a "domain-specific" implementation of the pattern is required.
-This implementation can be found at [avalanchego-operator](https://github.com/chain4travel/caminogo-operator).
+This implementation can be found at [caminogo-operator](https://github.com/chain4travel/caminogo-operator).

 There only needs to be running **1 operator instance** per kubernetes namespace.
 Therefore it is very important to distinguish between: